avbentem/preservica-api-demo/README.md

   - Fetch content when clicking result
 - Embedded Swagger UI with auto-refresh access token?

+## Viewing and downloading content

+A Preservica-provided `<iframe>` is used to view documents.
+This works even when not being requested through the proxy server, and uses a URL that includes a `token` URL parameter.
+However, if keeping the viewer open beyond the token's lifetime, then the `<iframe>` may prompt for credentials.
+(A sane browser should warn you that these credentials are not sent to this demo website, but to the Preservica server that hosts the embedded viewer.)

+The server sets the header `Access-Control-Allow-Origin: https://<tenant>.access.preservica.com`, and as the proxy server is not used here, the demo cannot interact with the embedded content.
+So, it cannot tell if loading threw any HTTP error, and when content cannot be viewed using Preservica's viewer, this would result in an embedded Preservica error page.
+To avoid that, the demo first makes a proxied HEAD request to the same URL, for which the browser thinks it's not cross-domain.
+Next, if this yields a 403 Forbidden or 404 Not Found for the given object then the viewer is simply not embedded.
+Alternatively we could try to proxy the `<iframe>` but that would break if the viewer itself makes any absolute requests to other domains.

+For thumbnails and to download content an HTTP header with an access token is needed, rather than a token in the URL.
+This implies that in this browser-based demo the thumbnails and content are first fully downloaded by the JavaScript code (using the configured proxy server), and only when completed the binary content is passed to the browser, or the browser is triggered to save the content.
+For large downloads, one may want a streaming solution, but in a real use case an intermediate backend server would proxy these downloads and add the required authorisation header on the fly.

+Just like for the document viewer, for downloads first a HEAD request is made to only show the download option when we know that Preservica can deliver that.

 ## Development

 This uses Vue 3, PrimeVue, PrimeIcons and PrimeFlex with TypeScript.